Artwork / Empathetic Magic / Nikki and Moe Fitting In and Standing Out

 Years later, when I came across pictures of my college friend wearing a headscarf on Facebook, I was curious.
 If we had ever talked about religion in our student days, it wasn’t Islam.
-I wanted to get to know her again, I wanted to meet her son, and I wanted to paint their portraits.
+I wanted to get to know her again, I wanted to meet her kid, and I wanted to paint their portraits.
 I sent her a message, and, with it, I unknowingly initiated a ritual.
-Once a month or so, we'd meet for breakfast and then sit talking at a playground as we watched Moe make his slippy way back up a slide.
+Once a month or so, we’d meet for breakfast and then sit talking at a playground as we watched Moe make their slippy way back up a slide.
 Since I moved away from Portland, we don’t do these play dates anymore, but, while we did, my world was richer and more nuanced because of Nikki and Moe.

 You can watch the making of Mother and Child.